Idalia

 Idalia is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Idalia, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Idalia was at 18.5%, with the rest of dwellings either mortgaged (38.4%) or rented (43.1%).
-The median monthly mortgage repayment in the area was $1,920, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure was recorded at $400, compared to Non-Metro Qld's $305.
-Nationally, Idalia's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+In Idalia, as per the latest Census evaluation, dwelling structures consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Idalia stood at 18.5%, with the remaining dwellings either mortgaged (38.4%) or rented (43.1%).
+The median monthly mortgage repayment was $1,920, higher than Non-Metro Qld's average of $1,655 and the national average of $1,863.
+The median weekly rent figure in Idalia was recorded at $400, compared to Non-Metro Qld's $345 and the national figure of $375.

 Frequently Asked Questions - Housing